kevinschaich/dotfiles/README.md

 # dotfiles

-My personal configuration for OSX, terminal setup, and dev environment.
+My personal configuration for macOS, terminal setup, and dev environment.

 # config.sh

 Automatigically configure a new Mac in one command, out of the box, with no prerequisites.

-Pulled a ton of stuff from my own research, but a lot of the OSX config comes from these two:
+Pulled a ton of stuff from my own research, but a lot of the macOSos config comes from these two:

 [Mathis Byens's dotfiles](https://github.com/mathiasbynens/dotfiles)